 Restaurant Nora – Chef Nora Pouillon was doing farm to table before the government had even coined the term “organic”.
 Chef Pouillon will be presented with the James Beard Foundation Lifetime Achievement Award in 2017.

 Ronni Lundy – Food writer, advocate, and a vessel for amazing stories and history.
 Her book, Sorghum’s Savor is a favorite.
-Her newest book, Victuals, won the 2017 IACP American Cookbook of the Year and is nominated for a James Beard award.
+Her newest book, Victuals, won the 2017 IACP American Cookbook of the Year and won TWO 2017 James Beard Foundatin awards for Best American Cookbook and Book of the Year.
+Way to go Ronni!

 Sara Moulton – In her almost 40 years of cooking, Chef Moulton has taught thousands to cook easy, fresh, and healthy meals.
 Check out her show, Sara’s Weeknight Meals and her new book, Home Cooking 101: How to Make Everything Taste Better.